zulip/zulip/templates/zerver/help/rename-a-topic.md

 ## Move message(s) in a topic to another stream

-{!admin-only.md!}
+Organizations can configure which roles have permission to [move topics between streams][move-permission-setting].

-Organization administrators can also move only a subset of messages from a topic to another stream.
+Roles that have permission can also move only a subset of messages from a topic to another stream.

 {start_tabs}